jamesoh3928/MoonRust/README.md

 ### Goal

-The goal of this project is to build a Lua interpreter that will be interacted with REPL.
+The goal of this project is to build an interpreter that will execute a subset of Lua given a file to read.
 The details of functionality can be found under the MVP section.

 ### Use Cases

-Users will able to run Lua program by specifiying Lua file.
-When the `cargo -q run [filename]` command is entered, interpreter will execute the code inside the file.
+Users will able to run Lua programs by specifiying a Lua file.
+When the `cargo -q run [filename]` command is entered, the interpreter will execute the code inside the file.

 For example, say a user wanted to calculate the area and perimeter of an equilateral triangle.
 They would read the following code from the file: